Big Toe Joint, Hammer Toe & Bunionette Problems:

 - There are also big metal implants that can be implanted into the joint.

-- These can work well for some people, but when they don’t work, things can go really bad.
+- These can work well for some people, but things can go really bad when they don’t work.

-- The problem with these implants are that you have a foreign substance that is rubbing for years, in many patients this can destroy large chunks of bone and create a very large deficit to this area.
+- The problem with these implants is that you have a foreign substance that is rubbing for years.
+This can destroy large chunks of bone in many patients and create a huge deficit in this area.

 - If you want a quicker recovery – go with the cheilectomy.